-Best Travel Routers 2023 – our top picks for travelling
+Best travel routers 2024 – our top picks for travelling

-If you’re looking for the best travel router on the market today, we’ve got you covered right here.
+If you’re on the hunt for the best travel routers, we’ve got you covered right here.

 Most smartphones nowadays provide us with hot-spotting options, so you may be wondering if investing in a travel router is even worth the money.
-We’d say for those of you looking to preserve phone battery, gain higher WiFi speeds and connect multiple devices at once, travel routers might be a better option.
-Here’s our selection of the best travel routers currently on the market.
+We’d say for those of you looking to preserve phone battery, gain higher WiFi speeds, and connect multiple devices at once, travel routers might be a better option.

 Products at a Glance

-Best Travel Routers 2023 – our top picks for travelling
+Best travel routers 2024 – our top picks for travelling

 - WiFi 6